timoteidumitru/hvac_helper/server/README.md

 - Adding ContextAPI as state management
 - Persist user through refresh page make use of localStorage
 - Implement drawer on Dashboard
+- Made CircularProgresBar as reusable component for dashboard page